rsolorio/SoloPlayerH/README.md

 - externalId
   - unique identifier from an external source
   - ID3 mapping: UFID
+- originalSongId
+  - if the song is a cover, this is the id of the original song
+  - set by the user
 - trackNumber
   - number of the track in the album
   - ID3 mapping: track